What Causes Low Water Pressure?

 What Is Water Pressure?

 Water pressure refers to the force at which water flows through your plumbing system.
-It is typically measured in pounds per square inch (psi) and is crucial for the efficient operation of faucets, showers, and appliances that rely on water.
+It is typically measured in pounds per square inch (psi) and is crucial for the efficient operation of taps, showers, and appliances that rely on water.

 Why Is Water Pressure Important?